Thanksgiving (Brooklyn Nine-Nine): Plot

-It's Thanksgiving, and Amy Santiago (Melissa Fumero) prepares dinner for the precinct at her apartment in an attempt to get Raymond Holt (Andre Braugher) to be her mentor.
-This angers Jake Peralta (Andy Samberg), who hates the holiday.
-Peralta tries to get Holt to assign more cases to avoid the dinner and is told that if any case resurfaces, he can leave the dinner.
+On Thanksgiving, Amy Santiago (Melissa Fumero) prepares dinner for the precinct at her apartment in an attempt to impress Captain Holt (Andre Braugher) and ask him to be her mentor.
+Jake Peralta (Andy Samberg), however, hates the holiday, and makes Holt promise that he (Jake) can take any new cases that come up, to get out of the dinner.
+Meanwhile, Terry has gone without food all day due to a refrigerator mishap, and by the time he arrives at dinner is desperate for food, needing 10,000 calories per day.